 Approximately 20% of our COGS in Brazil correspond to fixed costs and industrial assets depreciation.
 The remaining 80% are variable costs, of which the main components are described below:

-Beer Brazil: currently on average 45% of our variable cost is aluminum, 15% is malt, 8% is adjuncts and 8% is labor, the remainder is spread amongst many other components.
+Beer Brazil: currently on average 45% of our variable cost is can, 15% is malt, 8% is adjuncts and 8% is labor, the remainder is spread amongst many other components.

-NAB Brazil: currently on average 25% of the variable cost is sugar, 25% is PET resin, 20% is aluminum and 10% labor, the remainder is spread amongst many other components.
+NAB Brazil: currently on average 25% of the variable cost is sugar, 25% is PET resin, 20% is can and 10% labor, the remainder is spread amongst many other components.